javisar/ONI-Modloader-Mods/README.md

 Mods Installation
 -----------------
 0. Prerequisites:
+   * This mod installation guide ONLY applies to these mods.
    * Make SURE you're using the latest version from Github main branch.
    * [ONI-Modloader](https://github.com/javisar/ONI-Modloader#installation) must be installed
    * Make sure you deleted all previous mod files and its config: